KABAM-Robotics/rosrect-listener-agent/README.md

 [![license - bsd 3 clause](https://img.shields.io/:license-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [![support level: vendor](https://img.shields.io/badge/support%20level-vendor-brightgreen.svg)](https://cognicept.systems)

+**--------Disclaimer Start--------**

+This particular branch has specific instructions and source code ported for Windows OS.
+If you are planning on using this on Linux, please switch to the `master` or `develop` branches.
+Thanks for checking this project out!

+**--------Disclaimer End--------**

 Hello there!
 Thanks for checking out the documentation.
 This particular document is a user's guide.
 If you are more interested in what the `error_resolution_diagnoser` is designed for, and the architecture, please take a look at the introduction document [here][7]!

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [info@cognicept.systems](mailto:info@cognicept.systems).
 If you are interested in contributing, please refer to the guidelines [here](CONTRIBUTING.md).